-The first stationary row at the front of the rotor is called the inlet guide vanes or IGV.
+The first stationary row at the front of the rotor is called the inlet guide vane or IGV.
 The intake needs to be a row of stationary vanes to ensure air uniformly enters the compressor.
-The stator rows not only work to raise the pressure but also help, due to their airfoil design, direct the flow of air in the correct direction so that it reaches the next row of rotors.
+The stator rows not only work to raise the pressure but also help, due to their airfoil design, direct the airflow in the correct direction so that it reaches the next row of rotors.

-A combination of a row of stator and rotor blades is called a stage in the axial compression, and each stage could potentially raise the pressure up to 25%.
-But as this is no guarantee, multiple stages are required in the compressor to ensure you’re able to reach the high pressure required.
+A combination of a row of stator and rotor blades is called a stage in axial compression, and each stage could potentially lead to a pressure rise of up to 25%.
+But as this is no guarantee, you may only reach a 5% pressure rise.
+Multiple compressor stages are required to ensure you’re able to reach the high-pressure ratios required.

 Axial Compressor Design